Academic Good Standing

 - Academic Probation 2: Students unable to improve their cumulative Newberry College GPA in one semester are automatically placed on Academic Probation 2 for the subsequent semester.

-Additionally, students who fail to pass nine (9) semester hours or one-half the credits if enrolled for fewer than nine (9) semester hours during the previous semester will automatically be placed on Academic Probation regardless of their GPA.
+Additionally, students who fail to pass nine (9) semester hours or one-half the credits if enrolled for fewer than nine (9) semester hours during the Fall or Spring semester will automatically be placed on Academic Probation the following semester regardless of their GPA.

 Students become Academically Ineligible to re-register at Newberry College based on two types of criteria.

-First, students on academic probation for two successive semesters who are unable to improve their cumulative Newberry College GPA to the required minimum according to the semester hours attempted are automatically placed in an Academically Ineligible status for the following semester and are not permitted to register for courses for the semester immediately following their second semester of probation.
+First, students on academic probation for two successive semesters who are unable to improve their cumulative Newberry College GPA to the required minimum (see chart above) according to the semester hours attempted are automatically placed in an Academically Ineligible status.
 Ineligible students have two choices:

 - Appeal: Ineligible students may receive a reprieve only by action of the Faculty Council upon formal review of a written petition by the ineligible student.
+If a reprieve is granted, a student's academic standing reverts to Probation 2.
+Students have one (1) semester to meet the minimum requirements for continued enrollment.
 Or,

-- Sitting out: If an appeal is either unsuccessful or not pursued, ineligible students are required to sit out at least one semester, and if readmitted by the Office of Enrollment Management, will have two semesters in which to achieve the required grade point average.
+- Sitting out: If an appeal is either unsuccessful or not pursued, ineligible students are required to sit out at least one semester.
+After sitting out at least one semester, students may seek to be readmitted, on Academic Probation 1, through the Office of Enrollment Management.
+Students will have two semesters in which to achieve the required grade point average (see chart above).
 If students do not achieve the required GPA within two semesters, they will be automatically ineligible to enroll at Newberry College for one year.

-Second, to be eligible to re-register in the Fall semester, students must pass at least six (6) semester credit hours in the preceding Spring semester [students taking fewer than six (6) hours must pass one-half of the credit hours attempted], and must maintain a minimum cumulative grade point average on courses taken at Newberry College.
+Second, to be eligible to enroll in the Fall or Spring semester, students must pass at least six (6) semester credit hours in the preceding semester [students taking fewer than six (6) hours must pass one-half of the credit hours attempted], and must maintain a minimum cumulative grade point average on courses taken at Newberry College.

 |Cumulative Semester Hours Attempted*||GPA required for Eligibility to Re-Register|